Staircase Calculator (Steps, Riser, Tread, Run & Headroom)

 The slope angle is calculated using the ratio of riser to tread:

-This step-by-step process ensures the staircase is proportionally balanced, comfortable to walk, and suitable for practical construction.
+This step-by-step process ensures the staircase is proportionally balanced, comfortable to walk, and checked against a minimum overhead clearance.

 Note: The calculator automatically adjusts riser height to ensure all steps are uniform.